cedricduriau/packagerbuddy/README.md

 * `cp -R ./examples/* ~/.packagerbuddy/`

 This will allow you to install three software packages.
-One of them is `vscode` (Visual Studio Code), which has a post install script.
+One of them is `code` (Visual Studio Code), which has a post install script.
-Check out the `vscode` post install script for its inner working.
+Check out the `code` post install script for its inner working.
 Check out the [vscode release notes](https://code.visualstudio.com/updates) for a valid version number to install.